Saturday, August 7

 Students make their own symbol (click to see examples)

-I can see from the picture I need to work on allignment :(
+I can see from the picture I need to work on alignment :(

 I'm trying something new this year.
 I'm going to introduce the "word wall" by lesson instead of making 1 board with all the unit words.
 I'm going to rearrange the board with the specific learning goals in the center and the matching vocabulary around the edges.